 Since marketplaces are two-sided beasts, you first want to understand which side to focus on.
 In some cases, it might make sense to involve all your users in the same community, especially if they act as both a customer and a provider.
 This is the approach ridesharing marketplace BlaBlaCar took: they highlight stories of both drivers and passengers on the same page.

-There are several different approaches for building a community.
+There are several different approaches to building a community.
 What works best for you depends on the stage and type of your marketplace.
 We will now review the most common strategies.

 Define your mission